manoa-fixed/manoa-fixed.github.io/index.md

 * Don't like re-uploading an image every time you press edit.
 * Edit report doesn't close that page and does not return to the page where you came from after submitting the edit
 * If you don't upload an image it gets a default image but when you edit that report you must upload an image.
 Try fix that.

+### Keenan Lee
+* When you press capture button in the upload photos part the website will be stuck.
+* Should change the color of the link on the very bottom of the page because it is hard to see right now
+* The image should disappear when submitting the form just like other text input becomes blank after you press submit

+### Daniel Cervantes (Marine Science Student)
+ * Instructional video needs better explaining
+ * Needs an option to enlarge submitted pictures
+ * The pictures I submit are submitted upside down
+ * Editing my posts results in me having to resubmit my picture
+ * Layout is flat and visually unappealing
+ * Needs more options for tags (fire, etc.)

 ### Later Thoughts